mike9251/karpathy.github.io/_posts/2018-06-30-traffic-sign-classifier.markdown

 <br><br><br><br><br>

-**Code is <a href="https://github.com/mike9251/SDC/blob/master/CarND-Traffic-Sign-Classifier-Project-master/Traffic_Sign_Classifier.ipynb">here</a>.**
+**<a href="https://github.com/mike9251/SDC/blob/master/CarND-Traffic-Sign-Classifier-Project-master/Traffic_Sign_Classifier.ipynb">Jupyter Notebook</a> for this project.**

 The result is 5 correct predictions out of 9 images.
 Wrong predictions were made for 4 images:
-Pedestrians - the used image is not a German Traffic Sign
+- `Pedestrians` - the used image is not a German Traffic Sign.
-Beware of ice/snow - 5 best predictions don't include the right one Speed limit (20km/h) and (60km/h) - the right predictions are in 5 most confident predictions.
+- `Beware of ice/snow` - 5 best predictions don't include the right one.
+- `Speed limit (20km/h) and (60km/h)` - the right predictions are in 5 most confident predictions.

 *Possible improvements*